Beijing Records Over 19.84 Million Visits During Spring Festival Holiday, with Tourism Revenue Hitting 33.14 Billion Yuan

-During the 2026 Spring Festival holiday (February 15 to 23), Beijing's cultural and tourism market stood out for a vibrant atmosphere, robust spending, rich festive traditions, tech-infused elements, and international appeal.
-The city recorded a total of 19.843 million visits by tourists, generating 33.14 billion yuan in tourism revenue.
+During the 2026 Spring Festival holiday (February 15 to 23), Beijing's cultural and tourism market saw strong visitor flows, robust spending, a rich festive atmosphere, tech-infused elements, and international appeal.
+The city recorded a total of 19.843 million tourist visits, which generated 33.14 billion yuan in tourism revenue.

 The top 10 destinations by number of visits are: Wangfujing, the Beijing Olympic Park, the Tian'anmen area, Xidan, the Liangma River International Waterfront, Qianmen Street, the Temple of Heaven Park, Shichahai Scenic Area, the Summer Palace, and Nanluoguxiang (South Luogu Lane).